rasbt/py-args/glob-rename/README.md

 ## Changelog
 [[back to top](#sections)]

+### v1.1.0
+- Adds an option to also rename directories.

 ### v1.0.2
 - Skips files where renaming wouldn't result in a file name change for better efficiency.